 Pre-packaged Goods

-• Name and address of the packer
+• The name and address of the packer.

 Labelling Requirements